 Unlike the Zolt, though, the retail version of the Dart doesn’t support older Apple laptops with Magsafe connectors.
 Most other recent machines are supported, including those with USB-C charging ports like the 12″ Macbook, latest Macbook Pro and many Chromebooks.

-As well as powering the laptop, the Dart has a single 2.1amp USB port for charging mobile devices.
+As well as powering the laptop, the Dart has a single 12W USB-A port for charging mobile devices.
 Unlike the Zolt, the socket is built into the six-foot cable, rather than the charger.
-For me, that’s a better approach – I like keeping as much weight as possible off chargers, to stop them falling out of wall sockets and travel adapters.
+For me, that’s a better approach.
+I like keeping as much weight as possible off chargers, to stop them falling out of wall outlets and travel adapters.

 Once that problem was dealt with, the rest was smooth sailing.
 The tip attached firmly to one end of the reversible cable, and fit snugly into my laptop.
 The other end of the cable sat equally firmly in the charger, which was small enough to enclose in a clenched fist.
 As I mentioned above, that’s quite a bit smaller than the Zolt, and dramatically smaller than the Asus factory charger.